ctag/cpe495/reports/report07.md

 Make sure to use *asterisks* to create italics on the member of whoever created the report -->

-* Christopher Bero
+* *Christopher Bero*
 * Bryant Johnson
 * John Gould
-* *Michael Baldwin*
+* Michael Baldwin

 ### Project Status
 <!---
-Project Status is a review of what was accomplished last week and a descript of where we stand going into this sprint.
+Project Status is a review of what was accomplished last week and a description of where we stand going into this sprint.
 A comparison between goals and actual accomplishments is a good idea.
 -->

+We've completed another hardware purchase order for prototyping materials (PCB and breadboard) and 3.5mm mono audio equipment to match the standards discussed with our customer.

+We have an initial MSP-USB firmware demo and are working on the SPI tools to upload it to our experimenter board.

 ### Difficulties Encountered